Program Summary

 Result

-- Product and Users favored the simple status approach
+- Majority of users and stakeholders favored the simple status approach

-- Users responded favorably to having Wellness visible all the time, without the need for interaction.
+- Majority of users responded favorably to having wellness data visible all the time, without the need for interaction.

 Visual Design Solution

-Defining Problem 2: What Visual Aesthetic WIll Define the Product
+Defining Problem 2: What Visual Aesthetic Will Define the Platform

 While the Design System and Visual Language was a team effort, I drove four main elements.